- Student organizations wishing to promote their group or an event must gain approval from the Department of Campus Life.

 - Violations of any local, state or federal laws, or university policies.

-- The Office of Campus Life may choose to refuse advertising that can be considered libelous, defamatory, obscene, in poor taste, is demonstrably false, or otherwise conflicts with the values of the Quinnipiac University community.
+- The Department of Campus Life may choose to refuse advertising which may be considered libelous, defamatory, obscene, in poor taste, is demonstrably false or otherwise conflicts with the values of Quinnipiac University.

 - Student organizations wishing to purchase promotional items must adhere to the following process:

-- Once the completed items are received, the organization is responsible for reviewing the order to make sure they have all of the items and that the product matches the proof that was provided.
+- Once the completed items are received, the organization is responsible for reviewing the order to make sure they have all the items, and that the product matches the proof that was provided.

-- Lastly, all invoices should be submitted to the SGA vice president of finance for payment.
+- All invoices should be submitted to the SGA vice president for finance for payment.

 - Promotional items purchased by organizations that do not follow this process may be subject to removal from use without reimbursement for associated costs.

-- Requests to market in the Bobcat Bulletin email or on MyQ must be submitted via the Marketing Request form under “Forms” on the Office of Campus Life Do You QU page.
+- Requests to market in the Bobcat Bulletin email or on MyQ must be submitted via the Marketing Request form under “Forms” on the Department of Campus Life Do You QU page.

 - Consistent with the university’s obligation to protect students’ privacy rights, student organizations shall not publish or broadcast any stories involving student disciplinary matters, either academic or non-academic, until the matter is fully adjudicated by the university or information is released by the university or information is made publicly available by town/state police.